KaanKoseoglu/Angular2Project/README.md

 * Make it possible to filter on the visualized data from the website, you can have a look on our jobpage to see an [example](http://www.aarixa.be/jobs/)
-  * It should be possible to filter at least at frontEnd, Java and dotNet
+  * It must be at least possible to filter on the categories
+    * All
+    * frontEnd
+    * Java
+    * dotNet
   * Nice to have is search function that is searching on all the JSON content returned form the url

 For visualisation it's allowed to use CSS frameworks like [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap) , [angular2-materialize](https://www.npmjs.com/package/angular2-materialize),.. or others that support angular.

 ## (*) How to get started
-This a possible way to start your project, you can start with this project as a template but you can also use your own angularJS 2 quickstart, include the steps that you followed in the Readme.md in your submission
+You can start with this project as a template

 * Get this project on your local machine using command
 ``` dos